mariazayed/FFmpeg-projects/README.md

 # The tools: FFmpeg and MP4Box
 Two tools will be used. **FFmpeg** to prepare the video content, and **MP4Box** to segment the file and create a Media Presentation Description (MPD).

-# Project description and steps
-The goal of this project is to stream a stored video using HTTP protocol.
+# Steps
 To complete the project do the following:
 1. *Download a video from the internet*
 2. *Setup a webserver server and test it using localhost (127.0.0.1)*
-3. *Use the MP4Box software tool to produce DASH compatible video stream; manifest (.mpd) and video files (.m4s)  and store these files in the root directory of the webserver*
+3. *Use the MP4Box software tool to produce DASH compatible video stream; manifest (.mpd) and video files (.m4s)  and store these files in the root directory of the webserver*<br>
     **Preparing the video file**
     ```sh
     ffmpeg -i input.mp4 -c:v libx264 -preset slow -x264-params keyint=96:min-keyint=96 output1.264